 Here are some additional thoughts on the meeting:

-1. Commendably, the council’s emphasis on simplification and compliance is set to enhance the user-friendliness of the GST system, lessening the administrative load on taxpayers.
+- Commendably, the council’s focus on simplification and compliance will enhance the user-friendliness of the GST system while reducing the administrative burden on taxpayers.

-1. The rationalization of tax rates is a positive stride, rectifying anomalies and ensuring a just and impartial tax structure.
+- Moreover, the rationalization of tax rates marks a positive step, correcting anomalies and ensuring a fair and balanced tax structure.

 Also Read: